UK challenger banks: who’s who (and what’s their tech)

 VTB is not new to the UK – the bank has been operating in the country via its multinational investment banking arm, VTB Capital.
 However, it hasn’t been involved in retail banking.

-For its technology, it will use Sopra Banking Software’s Sopra Banking Platform, supplied on a hosted basis.
+For its technology, it opted for Sopra Banking Software’s Sopra Banking Platform, supplied on a hosted basis.

 A peer-to-peer (P2P) currency exchange platform founded in 2010.